VladMinzatu/performance-handbook/net-v-netpoll/README.md

 Starting test: 1000 users for 10s

 === Load Test Complete ===
-Sent:     97764
+Sent:     97227
-Received: 97764
+Received: 97227
 Failures: 0
-Avg RTT:  1.643988ms
+Avg RTT:  1.807808ms
+p90 RTT:  3.977215ms
+p95 RTT:  5.226495ms
+p99 RTT:  7.491583ms
 ```

-First crude reulsts are already rather interesting with the netpoll implementation being consistently quite a bit slower on avg RTT.
+First crude reulsts are already rather interesting with the netpoll implementation being consistently quite a bit slower on avg RTT and this tracks into the higher percentile latencies as well.